-In this project a novel coupler mounted, segmented bumper design with different energy-absorbing characteristics for frontal and corner impacts was developed.
+In this project a novel coupler mounted, segmented bumper design with different energyabsorbing characteristics for frontal and corner impacts was developed.
 The segmented bumper is designed to actuate at much lower forces in corner collisions with automobiles.
 The bumper design also includes an improved geometric profile, making the front end less aggressive to automobiles and pedestrians.
 The retrofit bumper concept addressed by this project incorporates ASME RT-1 safety standard compliant LRV end design features, with respect to the protection of street vehicles.
 The bumper design includes a full-width, smooth end enclosure with low ground clearance and is designed for optimized crash compatibility with road vehicles.
-By improving the collision compatibility, the bumper also reduces the LRV designs is also a key innovative feature of the bumper system.
+By improving the collision compatibility, the bumper also reduces the LRV derailment potential in these impacts.
+The ability to retrofit the bumper onto existing LRV designs is also a key innovative feature of the bumper system.

-Bumper structure and coupler integration (view from below looking forward).
+129 Bumper structure and coupler integration (view from below looking forward).